 The notice also informed the public that information on the proposed goal and methodology was available for inspection during normal business hours at CCCTA's office for thirty (30) days from the date of publication.
-At the conclusion of the public review and comment period on July 1, 2016, CCCTA received xxx requests from the public for information regarding development of the proposed goal and no comments about the goal-setting methodology.
+Comments could also be submitted to CCCTA within that time frame.
+At the conclusion of the public review and comment period on July 1, 2016, CCCTA received no requests from the public for information regarding development of the proposed goal and no comments about the goal-setting methodology.